Post last updated on December 15, 2017.

 If you are hosting an event, be sure to schedule a follow-up with your guests.
 After all, you have a list of people who are interested in your company and who hopefully enjoyed themselves.
 Don’t let those contacts drift away!
 Customer satisfaction surveys tend to have response rates of 10% to 30%, and those respondents can give you useful feedback.
-Here are several ways to ensure that your follow-up event survey gets the best response from your customers:
+Here are several ways to ensure that your post-event survey gets the best response from your customers:

 Start with the End in Mind

-When building your survey, remember that you will want to act on the data you collect.
+When building your customer satisfaction survey, remember that you will want to act on the data you collect.

 That means you should ask questions that can be analyzed.
 After all, if all your survey questions are long answer, you can’t visualize much.
 Remember which form fields can be turned into charts or graphs: Radio Buttons, Matrix, Dropdown List, Checkbox, and Number fields.
 Questions that use these fields should make up the majority of your post-event survey—both to make it easier to fill out and to data-crunch later.

 Offer Incentives for Submission

 Because the results of your post-event survey can be beneficial to your organization, you may want to include an incentive to increase participants’ response rate.
-Many surveys offer a chance to win a nice prize, but doing so can actually be less effective than guaranteeing a token gift.
+Many satisfaction surveys offer a chance to win a nice prize, but doing so can actually be less effective than guaranteeing a token gift.
 In one study, offering a chance to win a fancy prize resulted in only a slightly higher response rate than offering no incentive at all (20% versus 24% response rate).
 When they offered a token item to everyone, they received a 31% response rate.
 Your guest list is full of people who are already engaging with your company, so a branded gift will be a well-received choice.
 Consider an item that relates to your event in some way!

 Don’t Delay Sending